 Eden: My weekly broadcast is ongoing, but during breaks, I have other projects in different stages.
 One is a documentary about transgender people working in media.
 Another is a limited series of looks at the Arts and Artists in surprising places.

-Monika: What would you recommend to all transgender girls dreaming about such a career as yours?
+Monika: What advice would you give to transgender girls who dream of following a career path similar to yours?

 Eden: Work on your school newspaper or newscast if they have one.
 Watch a variety of newscasts.
 Find an internship that will let you do more than make copies and carry gear.
 Attend the NLGJA convention as part of the student project.
 Learn to write, shoot, edit, produce... do it all.
 The most sought-after people in the newsroom are backpack, multimedia, one-man-band journalists.